nextremy/uniswap-dashboard/README.md

 ### Live demo

-A live demo of the dashboard is available at [pages.dev](https://uniswap-dashboard.pages.dev/).
+A live demo of the dashboard is available on [Cloudflare Pages](https://uniswap-dashboard.pages.dev/).

 ### Running locally